aflemm/andrew-website/content/career/_index.md

 # Turntide Technologies [⤻](http://turntide.com)

-Developing electrification systems for buildings, agriculture, and transport.
-I am currently the product manager for our platform of electric motors targeting energy saving upgrades of industrial equipment.
+Developed electrification systems for buildings, agriculture, and transport.
+I was the product manager for our platform of electric motors targeting energy saving upgrades of industrial equipment.

 {{< resume-role
 	title="Product Manager, Electric Motors"
 	start="2022"
-	end="Present"
+	end="2024"
 >}}

 {{< resume-role